Mikejo5000/vsts-docs-pr/docs/navigation/index.md

 # Navigation basics

-**Azure CodeX**
+**Azure Codex**

-Here's what you need to know to get up and running using Azure CodeX or one of its apps.
+Here's what you need to know to get up and running using Azure Codex or one of its apps.

 - **[Start page](go-to-app-hub-page.md)**: use to switch an app or a team project
 - **[Search box](search-basics.md)**: use to find code, work items, or a wiki page